 Some call it a way towards democracy.
 Other call is a scam, plain and sample.
 If anything, the DAO subject is polarizing and widely misunderstood.

 The first thing we should know is that “DAO” stands for “Decentralized Autonomous Organizations”.
-You probably heard of the infamous “hacked DAO Project”, and understanding what happened is at the heart of controversy as we speak: where to draw the line of “decentralization”.
-Let’s get some context:
+You probably heard of the infamous “hacked DAO Project” and understanding what happened is at the heart of controversy as we speak: where to draw the line of “decentralization”?

-In 2016, a startup working on an a rather ambitious project.
+In 2016, a stateless startup started working on a rather ambitious project for a new decentralized business model adapted for commercial and non-profit enterprises.
 They called it ‘The DAO’.

-The purpose was founding a “humanless venture capital” organization, where investors decisions are validated solely through smart contracts.
-As exciting as it sounds, the DAO -funded through a token sale- rose around USD 150 million dollars, with thousands of people contributing to it.
+The purpose was founding a “humanless venture capital” organization where investors decisions are validated solely through smart contracts.
+As exciting as it sounds, the DAO, funded through a token sale, rose around $150 million from more than 18,000 contributors worldwide.

 But is there a better way to retrieve the stolen investor money, without clouding confidence in Ethereum?
-Where to draw the line?
+Won’t such hackers jeopardize the credibility of the Crypto space struggling to make its way towards public adoption?
+Where to draw the line of anonymity?